AutodeskGames/stingray-docs/source/interactive_help/source_access/building/build_modes.md

 ## `dev`

-This is the only build mode of the engine that works with the Stingray Editor, and contains all functionality needed to create game content and compile data.
+This is the only build mode of the engine that works with the editor, and contains all functionality needed to create game content and compile data.
 Use this build mode for most tasks during your game production cycle.

 ## `debug`